Questions? Contact us: info@masondatacenterfacts.org

 Proposed Legislation: House Bill 4526

-Rep. Jennifer Wortz (R-Quincy) has introduced House Bill 4526 to strengthen property owner protections:
+Rep. Jennifer Wortz (R-Quincy) introduced House Bill 4526 in the 2025 session to strengthen property owner protections in transmission-line eminent-domain cases:

 • Eliminates automatic deference to MPSC route determinations in court

-• Requires transmission companies to prove their route is the "most reasonable"
+• Requires transmission companies to prove by clear and convincing evidence that their route is the most reasonable

 • Prioritizes routes on public land, existing rights-of-way, and property boundaries